Business Management Guide

 Overview

-The University may pay or reimburse expenditures relating to entertainment when the purpose is fundraising, recruitment, promotion of the University, or entertainment for guests of the University by designated University officials.
-Designated University officials include deans, vice presidents, development officers, senior administrators, and other employees who have been asked to serve in a host capacity.
+The University may pay or reimburse expenditures relating to entertainment when the purpose is fundraising, recruitment, promotion of the university, or entertainment for guests of the university by designated university officials.
+Designated university officials include deans, vice presidents, development officers, senior administrators, and other employees who have been asked to serve in a host capacity.
 Examples of entertainment expenditures include food, beverages, admission charges, flowers, mementos and other miscellaneous expenses.
-Entertainment expenditures must be reasonable, prudent, appropriate to the occasion and consistent with the University's mission.
+Entertainment expenditures must be reasonable, prudent, appropriate to the occasion and consistent with the university's mission.

 University Guidelines